Buying & Selling

 Buying a barge can be a difficult process - first, deciding what you would like to have, to suit all-year living or occasional holidays, for permanent mooring or frequent travel, ready for use or a conversion project or built to order.
 Then looking at the old or new-build barges available in the area you prefer - or wider afield for more choice.
 Then, unless you are able to specify exactly what you want in a new-build or conversion, the hard compromise between what you thought you wanted and what suits your pocket and what you would be content with.

+The articles in this section of the DBA Knowledgebase are open to guests on the web site, to encourage you to join the 1500+ DBA members with over 800 barges, who enjoy life on the water in a barge.
 These articles are just an introduction.
-The DBA Barge Buyers Handbook has been written to give more detailed advice.
-The DBA resources - in particular the Knowledgebase and Forum give access to years of experience of current members, with a wide variety of different barges, uses and locations.
+The DBA Barge Buyers Handbook has been written by DBA members to give more detailed advice.
+The DBA website, in particular the Knowledgebase and Forum give access to years of experience of current members, with a wide variety of different barges, uses and locations.